|Giovanna Montenegro, PhD.|

 Spanish for Veterinary Professionals

-Comparative Literature 2 Great Books of Western Civilization “From the Middle Ages to Enlightenment.”
-Winter 2012, Spring 2012.
+Great Books of Western Civilization “The Middle Ages to Enlightenment.”

-Reader, Spanish Department, Introduction to Latin American Culture and Poesía y artes visuales (Prof. Ana Peluffo) Winter & Spring 2011
+Reader Spanish Department, Introduction to Latin American Culture and Poesía y artes visuales (Prof. Ana Peluffo) 2011

 Teaching Assistant, University Of California, Davis, 2008-2009